-Directs department director to take reasonable steps to ensure that businesses in deprived and depressed communities compete for and perform contracts to provide services or supplies, or both; directs the department director to encourage department contractors to subcontract with certified businesses in deprived and depressed communities.
+Requires department director to take reasonable steps to ensure that businesses in deprived and depressed communities compete for and perform contracts to provide services or supplies, or both.
+Requires the department director to strongly encourage department contractors to subcontract with certified businesses in deprived and depressed communities.